seek-oss/sku/docs/docs/cli.md

 ### `serve`

-Serve a production build of a [statically-rendered application][static rendering].
+Serve a production build of a [statically-rendered application][static rendering] from your local machine.
 Requires [`sku build`] to be run first.

 ```sh